If you prefer to listen, click play.

 Next, ask your family who values which items the most.
 From a legal standpoint, it doesn’t have to be witnessed, but if you expect it to be challenged, have it witnessed, dated, and keep that statement with your Will.
 Make things easy for your executor and your heirs, by taping a note to an item such as furniture or artwork with the name of its new owner.

 You may want to direct in your will that some items be sold.
 It may make sense to sell items of great value and distribute the proceeds.
 You can, for example, direct a valuable painting to be auctioned off and the proceeds split equally.

 Another option is to give everything away while you are alive.
 The more you distribute now, the less stuff that needs to be dealt with after your death.

 When you give gifts, make sure everyone knows about them so that the person receiving the gift is not accused of stealing after your death.

-- You can make a deed of gift for tangible personal property retaining the right to keep things in your home as long as you live.
-For tax reasons, it may be better not to gift highly appreciated property during your life because the new owner will lose the step-up basis.
+You can make a “deed of gift” for tangible personal property retaining the right to keep things in your home as long as you live.
+For tax reasons, it may be better not to gift highly appreciated property, like your home or investments, during your life because the new owner will lose the step-up basis.

-Bear in mind that when children are supporting their parents in unequal ways, disagreements may surface, causing serious tensions.
+Children support their parents in unequal ways, so disagreements may surface, causing serious tension.
 If one of your children provides most of your care, make sure your will is extremely clear to avoid strife.